KenzKD/MIT_Game_Plans/README.md

 ### 4.
 *	UI
-*	Rough Level Design and Testing out Levels (3 to 5 Levels).
+*	Rough Level Design and Testing out Levels.
 *	Maybe make Background Music collab with Chords and Co
 *	Sound FX,Animation and VFX for the character